Detailed Guide forLogisticians in California

 Projections of Employment

-In California, the number of Logisticians is expected to grow much faster than average growth rate for all occupations.
-Jobs for Logisticians are expected to increase by 32.1 percent, or 4,400 jobs between 2012 and 2022.
+In California, the number of Logisticians is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Logisticians are expected to increase by 16.3 percent, or 2,500 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|